When Your Body Becomes the Battleground: Living with Autoimmune Disease

 Finding Hope

-That is the kind of hope I want to share.
+That’s the kind of hope I want to share.